fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 loss_train = cce(constant(y_train_onehot), constant(prob_train), from_logits=False).numpy()
 loss_test = cce(constant(y_test_onehot), constant(prob_test), from_logits=False).numpy()
 ```
 **SlicingSpec** offers you a possibility to slice your dataset.
-This makes sense if you want to find out the success of the membership inference attack over specific data groups or classes.
+This makes sense if you want to determine the success of the membership inference attack over specific data groups or classes.
 According to the code you have the following options that can be set to True:
 - entire_dataset: one of the slices will be the entire dataset
 - by_class: one slice per class is generated
 - by_percentiles: generates 10 slices for percentiles of the loss - 0-10%, 10-20%, ...
 90-100%